 - More severe symptoms of whiplash include pain in the lower back, muscle spasms, dizziness, blurred vision and tinnitus (ringing in the ears).
 In a few cases, it may lead to loss of memory, poor concentration or even disability

 If you think you have suffered whiplash or any other car accident neck injury then you should always seek medical advice and attention after the accident.
-To make a claim for compensation for your car accident neck injuries please contact Accident Advice Helpline.
+To make a claim for compensation for your car accident neck injuries please contact Accident Advice Helpline on 0800 689 0500 or 0333 500 0993 from a mobile phone.